Esri/arcgis-maps-sdk-kotlin-samples/samples/analyze-hotspots/README.md

 ## Additional information

-This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-analysis, density, geoprocessing, geoviewcompose, hot spots, hotspots, toolkit
+analysis, density, geoprocessing, geoview-compose, hot spots, hotspots, toolkit